flatironinstitute/CaImAn/docs/source/Installation.rst

 requires changes to files in ``caiman_data``), we update the demo and data.
 This means that upgrading CaImAn works best if you also replace the ``caiman_data`` directory with a new version.

+To check if the demos or datafiles have changed since your last install, you can run ``caimanmanager check``.
+If they have not, you may keep using them.
+If they have, we recommend moving your old caiman data directory out of the way (or just remove them if you have no precious data in ``caiman_data``) and updating ``caiman_data`` as described below.

-However, you may have made your own changes to the demos (e.g. to work with your data).
+However, you may also have made your own changes to the demos (e.g. to work with your data).
 If you have done this, you may need to massage your changes into the new versions of the demos.
 For this reason, we recommend that if you modify the demos to operate on your own data to save them as a different file to avoid losing your work when updating the caiman_data directory.

 To update ``caiman_data`` you can follow the following procedure:

-- If there are no new demos or files in the new CaImAn distribution, then you can leave it as is.
+- If there are no new demos or files in the new Caiman distribution, then you can leave it as is.

-- If you have not modified anything in caiman_data but there have been changes in the new Caiman release, then remove ``caiman_data`` directory before upgrading and have ``caimanmanager`` make a new one after the upgrade, by running caimanmanager as discussed in Section 2.
+- If you have not modified anything in ``caiman_data`` but there have been changes in the new Caiman release, then remove ``caiman_data`` directory before upgrading and have ``caimanmanager`` make a new one after the upgrade, by running caimanmanager as discussed in Section 2.

-- If you have extensively modified things in ``caiman_data``, rename your ``caiman_data`` directory, and have caimanmanager make a new one after the upgrade, and then massage your changes back in.
-E.g., if you have extensively modified ``demo_pipeline.ipynb`` for your personal use-case, then change the name of this notebook before putting it back into ``caiman_data``.
+- If you have extensively modified things in ``caiman_data``, rename your ``caiman_data`` directory, and have ``caimanmanager`` make a new one after the upgrade, and then massage your changes back in.
+E.g., if you have extensively modified ``demo_pipeline.ipynb`` for personal use, then change the name of this notebook before folding it back into ``caiman_data``.

 .. raw:: html